 The Federal Government reserves a paid-up, nonexclusive and irrevocable license to reproduce, publish or otherwise use, and to authorize others to use for federal purposes: i) the copyright in all products developed under the grant, including a subgrant or contract under the grant or subgrant; and ii) any rights of copyright to which the recipient, subrecipient or a contractor purchases ownership under an award (including but not limited to curricula, training models, technical assistance products, and any related materials).
 Such uses include, but are not limited to, the right to modify and distribute such products worldwide by any means, electronically or otherwise.
 Federal funds may not be used to pay any royalty or license fee for use of a copyrighted work, or the cost of acquiring by purchase a copyright in a work, where the Department has a license or rights of free use in such work, although they may be used to pay costs for obtaining a copy which is limited to the developer/seller costs of copying and shipping.
 If revenues are generated through selling products developed with grant funds, including intellectual property, these revenues are program income.
 Program income must be used in accordance with the provisions of this grant award and 2 CFR 200.307.

-The number of occupational fatalities in Wyoming rose from 32 in 2019 to 35 in 2020 (an increase of three deaths, or 9.4%).
-Across all industries, more than half of 2020 workplace deaths (57.1%) were the result of transportation incidents.
+The number of occupational fatalities in Wyoming fell from 35 in 2020 to 27 in 2021 (a decrease of 8 deaths, or 22.9%).
+Across all industries, more than one-third of 2021 workplace deaths (37.0%) were the result of transportation incidents.

 Census of Fatal Occupational Injuries (CFOI)